ragavanrajan/protractor-screenshoter-plugin/README.md

 An array of keywords to be excluded while searching for error logs. i.e If a log contains any of these keywords, spec/test will not be marked failed.

 Please do not specify this flag, if you don't supply any such keywords.

+### suites

+An array of `suites` (protractor.config.suites) where the failTestOnErrorLog will run.

+Please do not specify this flag, if you want all your tests to run through this failTestOnErrorLog validation.

 # Development